mhoff873/Primality-Library/README.md

   plot=1 plots prime distribution in matplotlib
 ____________________________________
 sieveOfAtkin(l,plot=0) Sieve of Atkin.
-  A modern sieve that completes in linear time
+  A modern sieve that completes much faster than the Sieve of Eratosthenes

   plot=1 plots prime distribution in matplotlib